-240. Exempt-interest dividends of regulated investment companies
+240. Exempt-interest dividends of 240.
+No objection to Senate regulated investment companies provision.

 Discussion: Will enable investors with limited funds to acquire tax-exempt bonds, thus helping to provide a more efficient market for state and local obligations.

 Conference Action: The Conferees adopted this Senate provision which permits tax-exempt interest to "flow-through" mutual funds to their shareholders.